harrij15/Lab6/RPIPlanOfStudy.md

 ![gitstats](https://github.com/harrij15/Lab6/blob/master/gitstatsplan.png)

-According to GitHub, there are 3 contributors and 3848 lines.
+According to GitHub, there are 3 contributors and 3848 lines, but GitStats states there are 4 contributors and 3739 lines.

 [gource](https://www.youtube.com/watch?v=GR_IdiTfjXo)